tomatogrove/Sight-Reading-App/README.md

 # Sight-Reading-App

-currently a very quick and dirty sight reading app for piano.
-Only has treble clef right now.
-Needs rigorous cleanup.
+Currently, a very quick and dirty app to practice sight reading for piano. ~~Only has treble clef right now.~~ Bass clef also added.
+Only in the keys of Natural C. Needs rigorous cleanup.